Heading on a long Tesla road trip with your electric vehicle? Maybe you just got a new Tesla Model Y?

 - charging power

-A newer entrant into the EV trip planner that will work as a Tesla route planner is EV Navigation.
+A newer entrant into the EV trip planner that will work as a Tesla planner is EV Navigation.
 They have a relatively easy-to-use web interface as well as Apps for iPhone and Android.

 One of the easier things they have on their interface is the ability to filter on the fly.
 You can set your specific Tesla model to help make the navigation more accurate.
 And they are also collecting data from users to make it even better.